jeffreykegler/old_kollos/notes/misc/strand.md

 Top(tok) is considered to be the top node of the bocage, starting from `tok`.

+### Expanding nucleosymbols into a bocage node

+If in the expansion of a strand, right nucleosugars and nucleobases are encountered at its reverse edge, they are left unexpanded.
+They will be dealt with when the strand is wound together with another one.

 ### Expanding an Earley item into a bocage node

 If the Earley item, `eim`, is